-Dozens killed as deadly storms hit Brazilian cities
+São Paulo: Dozens killed as deadly storms hit Brazilian coast

 More than 600mm (23.6 inches) of rain fell in some areas on Sunday, twice the expected amount for the month.

-"Search and rescue teams are not managing to get to several places; it is a chaotic situation," said Felipe Augusto, the mayor of the hard-hit town of Sao Sebastiao.
+"Search and rescue teams are not managing to get to several places; it is a chaotic situation," said Felipe Augusto, the mayor of the hard-hit town of São Sebastião.

 "We have not yet gauged the scale of the damage.
 We are trying to rescue the victims."